Valérian and Laureline: Animated television series

 The notion of making an animated adaptation of Valérian dates back to at least 1976.
 In 1982, Mézières produced concept art for an episode titled The Asteroids of Shimballil (Les Astéroïdes de Shimballil) which was later published in 2000 as an appendix to the album release of Bad Dreams.
 In 1991, Dargaud Films financed the production of a three-minute pilot, directed by Bernard Deyriès and animated by Studio 32 in Paris and Luxembourg, but nothing came of this venture.
 Several stills from this pilot episode were published in Mézières Extras.
 Another pilot, directed by Florient Ferrier, was made by the French animation studio 2 Minutes in 2001.
 Nothing came of this attempt either.

-An animated series entitled Time Jam: Valerian and Laureline made its debut on Canal+ Family in France on 20 October 2007.
+An animated series entitled Time Jam: Valerian and Laureline made its debut on France 3 in France on 20 October 2007.
 In total, forty 26-minute episodes have been made.
 The series is a Franco–Japanese co-production, directed by Philippe Vidal.

 The scripts were written by a French team under the supervision of Peter Berts; while Charles Vaucelles was responsible for the realisation of the characters and Vincent Momméja was responsible for the design of the locations and spacecraft.
 Music is by Alexandre Azzaria.
 In the French dub of the series Valérian is voiced by Gwendal Anglade and Laureline by Mélodie Orru.
 Three trailers were released to promote the series: the first on 24 April 2006, the second on 10 October 2006 and the third on 30 August 2007.

 The series differs from the original comics in that Valerian comes from the year 2417, instead of 2720, and meets Laureline in the year 912 instead of 1000.
 Whereas in the comics Valerian takes Laureline back to the 28th century without any trouble, in the animated series this results in Earth disappearing from the Solar System.

 According to Animation World Network, "Time Jam - Valerian & Laureline sets out to answer the question: Where on Earth has Earth gone?
 Valerian and Laureline, our two young heroes, seem to be the only representatives of the human race in the unsafe galaxy where the nightmarish Vlagos are conspiring to control the world.
 Sent out on an assignment by the head of STS (the Spatial-Temporal Service), Valerian and Laureline discover the existence of a time-portal, a mysterious phenomenon, which may hold the key to the recovery of Earth.
 The series from Dargaud Marina mixes 2D and CGI animation with an anime touch".
 The series has also been sold to Belgium, Spain, Israel and Morocco.